Welcome to Deskman! In this guide you will find detailed information about this security application; how it works and how to set it up, among others.

 - A new license may be required

-Before uninstallation, make sure all restrictions are completely disabled — go to the restrictions page and click Undo to remove restrictions.
+Before uninstallation, make sure all restrictions are completely disabled by clicking Undo, from the restrictions page.

-Before uninstalling Deskman, export restrictions in case you change your mind or in case you want to preserve your data.
+Before uninstalling Deskman, export your data from Settings, in case you change your mind or in case you want to preserve your data.
 Once Deskman is uninstalled, all logs and data will be gone.

-Deskman requires a web browser for configuration, but it is not in the cloud.
-Deskman must be manually installed on every system.
+- Deskman requires a web browser for configuration, but it is not in the cloud and internet access is optional

 A web browser is required to configure Deskman, but there are no special network requirements.
 Deskman can be used locally like any other application.

-There are many restrictions available: some of them override others in the same category, some may be useful for you, and some may not.
-Combine restrictions to achieve your goals.
-In case of doubt, go to the restrictions page and click on the Recommended preset and then review selected restrictions.
+Deskman includes multiple restrictions and policies: some of them override others in the same category, some may be useful for you, and some may not.
+Combine them to achieve your goals.

-Browse restrictions and decide which ones you need, select them and press Apply to activate them
+- Explore available restrictions and decide which ones you need; select them and click Apply to activate them

-Visit the dashboard to start maintenance, in case you want to pause restrictions temporarily
+- Visit the dashboard to suspend restrictions, in case you want to pause restrictions temporarily

 You are permitted to try this software on your system (for 30 days) without any cost or obligation.
 Payment is required if you find this software to be useful or if you wish to continue using this software beyond the evaluation (trial) period.
 This product is provided at no charge to the user for evaluation.
 The purpose of an evaluation version is to provide computer users with quality software on a try before you buy basis, however payment is still required for continued use of the product.